enze-chen/mi-book-2021/_sources/week_1/02/day_02.md

 - Work with the most common file types for storing materials data.
 - Learn how to use the [pandas package](https://pandas.pydata.org/) for working with tabular data.
 - Introduce the [Materials Project](https://materialsproject.org/) database user interface (UI) and its application programming interface (API) with [Pymatgen](https://pymatgen.org/).
-- Discuss how to find and read software documentation.
+- Learn how to find and read software documentation.